Grains can be made by cutting sounds into very small pieces.

 Long grains will retain a lot of the character of the original sound, while shorter grains will begin to lose this character.

-The longer the duration of each grain, the more recognisable individual grains become.
+The more recognizable individual grains become.

 Different source materials will create different grain textures.